Lukko-Digital/You-Made-The-Dungeon/README.md

 ![](/assets/screenshots/banner.png)
 Fight your way through a dungeon . . . as a mob?
 Without the powers of a hero, find alternative routes to victory, and make some friends on the way!

-This game was made in 48 hours for the [GMTK Jam 2023](https://itch.io/jam/gmtk-2023), responding to the theme "Roles Reversed."
+This game was made in 48 hours for the [GMTK Jam 2023](https://itch.io/jam/gmtk-2023/rate/2162324), responding to the theme "Roles Reversed."
+We placed 97th overall out of 6840 entries!

 Created by Delusions Digital:
 - Joshua Ehrlich: Art